agmarco/SNC-Distortion-Check/README.md

 Once you have installed conda, run:

-    conda create -n cirs && . activate cirs

-You can then build the environment using:

     make

+and it should install everything.
+You may want to enter the conda environment (e.g. so you can run tests).
+You can do this using

+    . activate cirs

 ## Tests